2025 Golf Trip

 Where does the money go?

-The Breakdown: For Tuesday Thursday Only
+The Breakdown: For Tuesday & Thursday Only

-4. $3 goes into the SKINS game (winning a hole outright—no ties).
-The total number of gross (without handicap) and net (with handicap) SKINS evenly split the money collected in the weekly pot.
-Often a player will win both the gross and net skin for a given hole.
-Because the number of winners varies greatly from week to week, the value of a SKIN can vary greatly.
-SKIN value typically runs from $5 to $10 each but has been known to go above $20 or higher some weeks.
-Usually a birdie or better is
+4. $4 goes into a SKINS game (winning a hole outright—no ties).
+The total number of GROSS SKINS (without handicap) and NET SKINS (with handicap) evenly split the money collected in the skins pot.
+Frequently a player will win both the gross and net skin for a given hole.
+Because the number of winners varies greatly from tournament to tournament, the value of a SKIN can also vary greatly.
+SKIN value typically runs from $10 to $25 each, but has been known to hit $40 and higher some weeks.
+Usually, a birdie or better is needed to win a gross skin, but depending on handicap, a par or bogey can win a net skin.